 the origin of the universe, the earth, or of species, but the faithful

-in their continuing willful ignorance, cling to the old
+in their continuing wilful ignorance, cling to the old stories.

 Men who spoke to god, or thought they did, wrote the bible.
 We

 have such people today, but they are not ones we listen to

 seriously.
 They are sometimes locked up for their own safety.
 Out

 of their imagination they invented stories to explain the creation,